ufukty/ovpn-auth/README.md

 # ovpn-auth

+# Hi, how can i add multiple users? and not only one? after i created first secrets.yml. i cant add more...

 ovpn-auth is a multi-factor authentication solution for OpenVPN that supports both password and time based one-time-pasword (otp, e.g. Google Authenticator) nonces.
 It stores passwords after processing them with the state-of-the-art key derivation function Argon2.
 It is written in Go and has a setup assistance shell script to start using quickly as possible.

 ## Caution